bluesnowman/kohana-orm-leap/README.md

 ## Required Files

-The LEAP ORM module is meant to be completely independent of other Kohana modules.
+The Leap ORM module is meant to be completely independent of other Kohana modules.
 However, it is recommended that Kohana's database module be installed as well so that you can utilize the \Database\Expression class.
-As for the files within LEAP, you can remove any database plugins that you are not using.
-This is possible because each database plugin in LEAP is considered independent of the others.
+As for the files within Leap, you can remove any database plugins that you are not using.
+This is possible because each database plugin in Leap is considered independent of the others.

 ## Documentation

-This project is accompanied by [a companion Web site](http://orm.spadefootcode.com), which documents the [API for the LEAP ORM](http://orm.spadefootcode.com/api/annotated.html) and has a number of [examples and tutorials](http://orm.spadefootcode.com/tutorials/index/).
+This project is accompanied by [a companion Web site](http://orm.spadefootcode.com), which documents the [API for the Leap ORM](http://orm.spadefootcode.com/api/annotated.html) and has a number of [examples and tutorials](http://orm.spadefootcode.com/tutorials/index/).
 You can also find other tutorials and examples online (please let us know if you find one that we should highlight here).

 ## Further Assistance

-Although LEAP is simple to use with the Kohana PHP Framework, you can get further assistance by asking questions on either [Kohana's Forum](http://forum.kohanaframework.org/) or [Stack Overflow](http://stackoverlow.com).
+Although Leap is simple to use with the Kohana PHP Framework, you can get further assistance by asking questions on either [Kohana's Forum](http://forum.kohanaframework.org/) or [Stack Overflow](http://stackoverlow.com).
 You can also send an email to spadefoot.oss@gmail.com.

 ## Reporting Bugs & Making Recommendations